vafaei-ar/DeePlanck/cosmic_string/README.md

-# Deep Measure
+# Cosmic string

-Using deep leanring for direct measurment.
+Using deep leanring for cosmic string estimation.